kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 + Can applying Rust improve reliability of Linux Device Drivers?
 + Can Rust improve reliability of Linux Device Drivers?
++ Can Rust be used to write Device Drivers?
++ Driver Development in Rust
+Appropriate to Undergrad level.
+Don't always need question in title.

 ### Like
 + How do we use Rust to improve reliability of Linux Device Drivers? / How do we use Rust to improve reliability of Linux Kernel Modules?